-MLA PDS funding will not cover the costs of capital items.
+MLA GRDC Partnership PDS funding will not cover the costs of capital items.
 In all cases, commercial partnerships (including sponsorship, equipment loans, etc) are encouraged.

-Example of items not covered by PDS funding include purchase of animals, fencing (temporary or permanent), extensive hardware, eID tags, etc.
+Examples of items not covered by PDS funding include the purchase of animals, fencing (temporary or permanent), extensive hardware, eID tags, etc.